-Too much is unknown about the dispersal of Mythicomyces corneipes to predict the number of viable occurrences from known sites.
-However, Huhtinen & Vauras (1992) were successful in monitoring one site over a one year period.
+Too much is unknown about the dispersal of Mythicomyces corneipes to predict the number of viable occurrences from known sites, although Huhtinen & Vauras (1992) were successful in monitoring one site over a one year period.
+At least 5 of the known occurrences may still be viable.